Find Affordable College Courses

 Huntingdon, PA

-A rank of #5 on this year’s list means Juniata College is a great value for wildlife management students.
+Out of the 5 schools in the Middle Atlantic Region that were part of this year’s ranking, Juniata College landed the # 5 spot on the list.
 Juniata is a small private not-for-profit school located in the distant town of Huntingdon.

 Juniata undergraduate students pay an average of $51,076 in tuition and fees each year.